Buchwaldoboletus hemichrysus

 Buchwaldoboletus hemichrysus is a species of bolete fungus in the family Boletaceae native to USA.
 Found on pine wood, it has a convex bright golden-yellow cap, rich red-brown pores, and an ochraceous spore print.
-Its edible, but the flesh is described as "tasteless".
+It's edible, but the flesh is described as "tasteless".

 Taxonomy and naming

 Originally described by Miles Joseph Berkeley and Moses Ashley Curtis in 1873 as Boletus hemichrysus, it was given its current name by mycologist Albert Pilát in 1969.
 He placed it in the new genus Buchwaldoboletus on account of its occurrence on wood (rather than in the ground), decurrent and arcuate pores, the yellow mycelium at the base of the stipe, the blueing flesh and lack of hyphal clamps.